Dateranoth/ConanExilesServerUtility/README.md

     4. Select which Channel you want the bot to announce to (Important)
     5. Under Webhook URL Click the Copy Button next to the URL
     6. Paste the entire Webhook to the INI after DiscordWebHookURL=
+       * To use multiple webhooks, separate each full webhook URL with a comma `,`
 * DiscordBotName
  * This will override the Name you setup in your webhook.
 Leave Blank to use default.
 * DiscordBotUseTTS